-- 1. Angling restricted to artificial flies and lures in streams.
-See Exceptions where use of bait is allowed. - 2.
-A valid Columbia River Basin Endorsement must be in possession when fishing for salmon, steelhead, or sturgeon in the Southeast Zone. - 3.
-See Health Advisory on page 22.
+- Angling restricted to artificial flies and lures in streams.
+See Exceptions where use of bait is allowed.

+- 2. A valid Columbia River Basin

+Endorsement must be in possession when

+fishing for salmon, steelhead, or sturgeon

+in the mainstem Columbia River from

+Buoy 10 upstream and in all the rivers

+and their tributaries that flow into the

+Columbia River.

+- 3. See Health Advisory on page 22.